Frequently Asked Questions

 - I would like to do research in massage therapy.
 How can I get started?

-Members who are interested in a research project should contact the AMTA Foundation.
+Members who are interested in a research project should contact the Massage Therapy Foundation.

 - How many continuing education hours are required to renew my AMTA membership?